MilovdZee/LEDCircleClock/README.md

 This https://github.com/atkaper/LEDCircleClock is a fork of the awesome project from Milo: https://github.com/MilovdZee/LEDCircleClock

+See also my blog post about this project: https://www.kaper.com/electronics/ledcircleclock-revisited/

 ## Additional features

 The original project had 4 effects, next to the analog clock.
 I (Thijs) have added some more.
 Here's the total effect/animation list: